Bharat9848/notes/ai_rag.md

   - Removal of inaccurate answer.
   - Multimodel embedding model like [CLIP](https://arxiv.org/abs/2103.00020) is used when you have query as text but embedding data is a image.

-## vector store
+## vector store'

 ### Ingestion phase
 1. embedding functions
   - `OpenAIEmbeddings`: not free.
 2. text split strategy:
   - chunk overlap: lose meaning around sentance boundry.
 Used with fixed size chunking
   - document hierarchy: Documents is break around paragraph, sentence. more accurate in semantic meaning.
-  - "You can also chunk documents using tokens, determined by the generative model’s tokenizer, as a unit.
+3. "You can also chunk documents using tokens, determined by the generative model’s tokenizer, as a unit.
 Let’s say that you want to use Llama 3 as your generative model.
 You then first tokenize documents using Llama 3’s tokenizer.
 You can then split documents into chunks using tokens as the boundaries.
 Chunking by tokens makes it easier to work with downstream models.
-However, the downside of this approach is that if you switch to another generative model with a different tokenizer, you’d need to reindex your data."
+However, the downside of this approach is that if you switch to another generative model with a different tokenizer, you’d need to reindex your data." ??
-3. Advanced embedding strategy
+4. Semantic chunking: Each sentence is vectorized and consequtive sentences are checked for semantic similarity, if they are similar enough then they are part of same chunks otherwise different chunks.
+5. Language based chunking: LLM are given task to intelligently break the document into semantically coherent subparts.
+6. context aware chunking: It can be added over and above any kind of above strategies.
+It generates a summary of chunk and add it back as context.
-  - Multi vector indexing: The key to these strategies is a two-layer chunk structure.
+7. Multi vector indexing: The key to these strategies is a two-layer chunk structure.
 The top layer includes synthesis chunks—the chunks fed into the LLM to generate answers.
 The lower layer consists of retrieval chunks, smaller segments that create precise embeddings for retrieving the synthesis chunks.
-  - medadata indexing
+8. medadata indexing
-  - combination of metadata and embedding indexing
+9. combination of metadata and embedding indexing
-  - parent/child document indexing: Vector store will store both parent and child embeddings.
+10. parent/child document indexing: Vector store will store both parent and child embeddings.
 In case of broader question parent index will be fetched and for detail question child index will be fetched.
-  - summaries indexing
-  - hypothetical question indexing associated with the chunk
+11. hypothetical question indexing associated with the chunk

 ## Retrieval phase
+- **Question transformation**: Rephrasing a vague question can result in more efficient search.
+It requires an LLM to remove unnecessary details, use synonyms from the domain to better query matching and clear the ambiguity phrases
+- Named entity recognition: takes the prompt before the retriever and extracts the entity metadata like person, books, date, company etc. entity metadata can be used in enriching the prompt or can be used in metadata filtering.
+- Hypothetical Domcument embedding(HyDE): LLM generates an hypothetical document that will match the user query and then generated query is searched in LLM.
+- **Cross-Encoder**
+  - each document and prompt is given to an encoder which returns the matching score.
+  - It is better result than normal BiEncoder but it is extermely slow as it requires linear calls to cross encoder.
+  - It can be used in reranker as the number of potential matches from first search are not many.
+- ColBERT ??
 - sparse vector search
   - also called term-based search and lexical search.
   - `fuzzy match` tries to gauge two sentences similarilty by measuring edit distance.